-Land Use - Key Issues relating to the Draft LACAP
+Land Use - Key Issues relating to the LACAP

-- Potential constraints on sea fisheries, both during construction and operation of infrastructure projects (i.e. onshore and offshore wind farms) associated with the Draft LACAP. - Potential constraints on other sectors such as agricultural, forestry and fisheries, primarily related to construction and operation of infrastructure projects (i.e. solar farms, blueways) associated with the Draft LACAP.
+- Potential constraints on commercial activities, both during construction and operation of renewable energy infrastructure projects associated with the LACAP. - Potential constraints on other sectors such as agricultural, forestry and fisheries, primarily related to construction and operation of infrastructure projects (i.e. solar farms, blueways) associated with the LACAP.

-Air Quality and Noise - Key Issues relating to the Draft LACAP
+Air Quality and Noise - Key Issues relating to the LACAP

-- Blueway developments, particularly during the construction phase, may have a temporary negative impact on air quality and create noise pollution. - Wind farm developments may have impacts on noise pollution, particularly towards sensitive receptors which are in close proximity.
+- Blueway developments, particularly during the construction phase, may have a temporary negative impact on air quality and create noise pollution. - Renewable energy developments may have impacts on noise pollution, particularly towards sensitive receptors which are in close proximity.

-Water - Key Issues relating to the Draft LACAP
+Water - Key Issues relating to the LACAP